vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     ![In the SQL Server window, master is selected in the database drop-down menu.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image42.png "Verify master database context")

-12. Highlight the first two commands of the script, and click the **Execute** button.
+12. Highlight the first two commands of the script, and select the **Execute** button.

     ![In the SQL Server window, in the Script pane, the Create Login and Create User commands are selected.
 On the SQL Server command bar, the Execute button is selected.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image43.png "Execute the CREATE LOGIN and CREATE USER commands")